 As both a vocalist and saxophonist, he’s a longstanding member of the funk/soul band Gurufish, opening for the likes of George Clinton & Parliament Funkadelic, Boyz II Men, KC & the Sunshine Brand, Brand New Heavies, and Mother’s Finest.
 As sonically reflected throughout his debut solo project Starving Artist, Eugene IV has an equal affinity for soul, gospel, jazz, and hip-hop.
 “My musical inspirations run the gamut from Public Enemy and De La Soul to Earth, Wind & Fire, Walter Hawkins, and Wayne Shorter,” says Eugene IV.

 Eugene IV had the honor of playing the roles of composer, producer, and performer for “Beautiful Blackbird: Original Alliance Theatre Cast Recording,” the cast recording of a world premiere by the Tony Award winning Alliance Theatre.
 Eugene IV is also an award-winning actor and accomplished voiceover artist with numerous stage and screen credits including the TV series MacGyver, Star, and Tyler Perry’s The Oval.

-His new single, “’Brand New Day’, is grounded in the tradition of African American freedom songs.
+His new single, “’Brand New Day’, features the sampled voice of his late mother and is grounded in the tradition of African American freedom songs.
 It was created to meet an artistic challenge by the late legendary Civil Rights activist Vincent Harding.
 “I was inspired to write this song by a conversation with Vincent,” says Eugene IV, who wrote, sings, and plays saxophone on the single.
 “He challenged me to use my music to paint a picture of the America that I long for.
 It reveals a picture of what the other side of the fight for justice looks like - a sonic moment that moves the listener to close their eyes, breathe deeply, and envision a positive new day.”